-- Maximilian I wrote books in which he was the thinly disguised hero and presented himself as the last great chivalric knight.
+Maximilian I wrote books in which he was the thinly disguised hero and presented himself as the last great chivalric knight.

-- Henry VIII married Katherine of Aragon, whose sister Juana had married the Emperor Maximilian’s son, Philip.
+In 1509, Henry VIII married Katherine of Aragon, whose sister Juana had married the Emperor Maximilian’s son, Philip.
 Young Henry admired Philip and Maximilian and aspired to be like them.

 Maximilian I wanted Henry VIII as his ally to attack France and presented him with gifts of fine armour.
 When Henry’s troops captured the French city of Tournai in 1513 he celebrated victory by jousting in the market square.